jrlarsen/GetProgramming/README.md

 * 6.5 Multiple worlds: map files and loose coupling

 ### Chapter 7 - Challenges and Champions
-Location may now have challenges to overcome by using items.
+Logic, refactoring and testing
-* 7.1 Completing the adventure - success criteria
+* 7.1 Completing the adventure - overcoming challenges
-* 7.2 Refactoring to include a new feature
+* 7.2 Adding a new feature: refactoring
-* 7.3 Information hiding with closures
+* 7.3 Complicated decisions: logic operators
 * 7.4 Playing the game
-* 7.5 Trying to break the game
+* 7.5 Trying to break the game: testing

 ## Part 3 - Buttons and Browsers
 Moving to the browser.

-### Chapter 8 - A Really Quick Introduction To HTML
-Minimal HTML.
-* 8.1 HTML and web pages
-* 8.2 Common elements and tags
-* 8.3 Semantic markup, ids and classes
-* 8.4 Forms and input elements
-* 8.5 script tags

-### Chapter 9 - Events
+### Chapter 8 - User Interface and Events
 Responding to button clicks and key presses.
 * 9.1 Goodbye console, hello text box
 * 9.2 Alerts and Prompts